This post will help you understand the differences and the operation of most common temperature sensors used in 3D Printing.

 The voltage increase from 0mV to 20mV from 0°C to 500°C. As with PT100, the variation is almost linear at 41 µV/°C.

-Please note that the picture show a welded bead sensor which shouldn't be used inside a 3D printer.
+Please note that the picture shows a welded bead sensor which shouldn’t be used inside a 3D printer.
 The actual thermocouple should be inside an electrically insulated housing to prevent any noise or ground effect.
-Housing can be threaded, cylindrical or flat (crimped).
+A housing can be threaded, cylindrical or flat (crimped).

 Here is a list of 3D printer manufacturers with the sensor types they are using.

 The main driving part inside a printer for sensor choice is the motherboard.
-Each motherboard have unique components which decide what sensor is meant to be used.
-The most common is thermistor, which only require a pull-up resistor to work.
+Each motherboard has unique components which decide what sensor is meant to be used.
+The most common is the thermistor, which only requires a pull-up resistor to work.

 Both RTD and thermocouple require an IC (Integrated Circuit) built for processing their respective signal.
 These add-on boards are compatible with most boards via I2C and SPI pins for communication, or analog pins.
 Some specialized boards, such as the Duet Wifi, offer specialized add-on board to enable thermocouple and RTD readings.

 And many more RepRap…